alephdata/followthemoney/README.md

 When the schema is updated, please update the docs, ideally including the diagrams.

 For the RDF namespace run `make namespace`.

+Namespace URI is `https://w3id.org/ftm/`.
+Docs are auto-hosted on github pages, and redirects are managed at https://github.com/perma-id/w3id.org/